Brian's Guide to

 Cancellations/delays

 If your arrival at your destination is delayed by one hour or more, you are entitled to a partial refund.
 You will need to submit paperwork to obtain this refund.
-See the DB's "passenger rights" site for more information.

 If your train is cancelled, or will be delayed more than one hour, and you wish to abandon your trip, you are entitled to a full refund.
+If you have already started your journey, you can take a train back to your point of origin.

-Some restrictions apply to refunds, so it is best to discuss your particular situation with an agent at a DB travel center.
+For more information on your rights with regards to delays and cancellations, see the DB's passenger rights site for more information.
+Some restrictions apply to refunds, so it's probably best to discuss your particular situation with an agent at a DB travel center.

 Finally, note that if you had a seat reservation on a train that was cancelled or missed, the reservation does not transfer.
 If a train is cancelled, the next few trains are likely to be full as passengers from the cancelled train transfer to them, so you'll want to book a reservation on your chosen alternative as soon as possible.